TumLinGaoyuan/Master_thesis_LinGaoyuan/README.md

 # Master Thesis of LinGaoyuan: The Application of Transformer-based Models in Dynamic Outdoor Scenarios

 Hello, my name is Lin Gaoyuan, and I am currently pursuing a master’s degree in Automotive Engineering at TUM.
-This repository is relevant my master thesis.
+This repository contain the corresponding programm of my master thesis.

 [My Paper](docs/assets/Master_Arbeit.pdf)